michaelkolesidis/javascript-software-synthesizer-classic/README.md

 ### Quick Start

-The _JSS-01 | JavaScript Software Synthesizer_ uses <strong>FM Synthesis</strong> (frequency modulation synthesis).
+The _JSS-01C | JavaScript Software Synthesizer Classic_ uses <strong>FM Synthesis</strong> (frequency modulation synthesis).
 In FM Synthesis there is an oscillator that produces the sound signal, the <strong>Carrier</strong>, and an oscillator that modulates the carrier's wave frequency, the <strong>Modulator</strong>.

 <img width="300px" src="./public/assets/fm.png">